EAC/ACB Member Handbook

 Annual General Meeting

-The EAC/ACB Annual General Meeting is held virtually in February or March.
+The EAC/ACB Annual General Meeting is held virtually on the first Saturday in March each year.
 All EAC/ACB members are encouraged to attend.
 Information about the AGM, appointing a proxy and materials for the meeting are on the Annual General Meetings page in My EAC/Mon ACB.

 As required by the Canada Not-for-profit Corporations Act and as outlined in our bylaws, all members will receive notice of the AGM and access to the pertinent materials.
 Usually, members will receive the notice as an email with links.